4.152 Student Affairs & Enrollment Management

 - Where parallel parking is indicated, the vehicle must be parked with wheels on the side of the car parallel to and not more than one (1) foot from the curb.
 The position of the car with reference to the dividing line between adjacent spaces shall be such that the whole of the car is located within the boundaries of the parking space.

-- In case of two-way streets upon which parking on both sides is permitted, a car must be parked with passenger side to the curb.
+- In the case of two-way streets upon which parking on both sides is permitted, a car must be parked with passenger side to the curb.

 - Where diagonal or vertical parking is required, every vehicle must be placed within the boundaries of its space.
 The front of a parked vehicle must be facing the forward most part of the designated parking space.
 It shall be considered a violation to back into a parking space or drive through a space making the front of the vehicle face outward from the front of the parking space.
 The parking decal on the lower left of the rear window MUST be visible to a police officer as he/she patrols.
-The restriction on being backed into a space shall not apply to motorcycles.
+The restriction on being backed into a space shall not apply to motorcycles and authorized emergency vehicles.

 - It shall be a violation to park, stop, or stand a vehicle in a street, drive, or roadway in such a fashion as to obstruct or impede the normal flow of traffic.